deadsnakes/python3.3/Doc/library/functions.rst

    :ref:`typememoryview` for more information.

-.. function:: min(iterable[, args...], *[, key])
+.. function:: min(iterable, *[, key])
+              min(arg1, arg2, *args[, key])

+   Return the smallest item in an iterable or the smallest of two or more arguments.

-   With a single argument *iterable*, return the smallest item of a non-empty iterable (such as a string, tuple or list).
-With more than one argument, return the smallest of the arguments.
+   If one positional argument is provided, *iterable* must be a non-empty iterable (such as a non-empty string, tuple or list).
+The smallest item in the iterable is returned.
+If two or more positional arguments are provided, the smallest of the positional arguments is returned.

    The optional keyword-only *key* argument specifies a one-argument ordering function like that used for :meth:`list.sort`.